CVS Health eyes kidney patients for next expansion into care

 WOONSOCKET, R.I.
-(AP) — CVS Health is now planning to treat kidney failure patients, as the drugstore operator continues to branch deeper into monitoring and providing care.
+(AP) — CVS Health is now planning to treat kidney failure patients, as the national drugstore chain continues to branch deeper into monitoring and providing care.

-The company said Wednesday it will offer home dialysis for patients through its Coram business, and it is working with another company to develop a new device for that.
-A spokeswoman declined to name the company or say how much CVS is spending on the venture.
+The company said Wednesday it will offer home dialysis for patients through its Coram business, and it is working with another unspecified company to develop a new device for that.
+A CVS spokeswoman declined to name the company or disclose how much CVS is spending on the venture.

 The companies will start a clinical trial of their device this year.